 The factoring market is not currently regulated by a specialised factoring act which, as announced, should be adopted in 2014.
 Adoption of the factoring act will establish a single legal framework for the factoring business, facilitate monitoring and supervision of factoring companies, and help users of factoring companies' services protect their rights.
 Despite market turbulences, Erste Factoring will focus its efforts on maintaining its position of factoring market leader.

-HGA, lates data invalue as of September 30, 2013.
+3 HGK, latest data avalable as of September 30, 2013.